nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

-In the website traffic fingerprinting domain, [provably optimal defenses](https://www.cypherpunks.ca/~iang/pubs/webfingerprint-ccs14.pdf) achieve their bandwidth overhead bounds by effectively ensuring that a queue is maintained, by rate limiting traffic below the actual throughput of a circuit.
-For optimal results, this queue must very rarely drain to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry hundreds of thousands of circuits simultaneously.
+In the website traffic fingerprinting domain, [provably optimal defenses](https://www.cypherpunks.ca/~iang/pubs/webfingerprint-ccs14.pdf) achieve their bandwidth overhead bounds by ensuring that a non-empty queue is maintained, by rate limiting traffic below the actual throughput of a circuit.
+For optimal results, this queue must avoid draining to empty, and yet it must also be drained fast enough to avoid tremendous queue overhead in fast Tor relays, which carry hundreds of thousands of circuits simultaneously.

 Unfortunately, Tor's end-to-end flow control is not congestion control.
 Its window sizes are currently fixed.
 This means there is no signal when queuing